dcrapis/oceandao-wiki/Grant-Proposal-Template.md

   - [ ] Unleash data
   - [ ] Build / improve core Ocean software
   - [ ] Improvements to OceanDAO
+- Funding Amount: Enter the amount of OCEAN your team is requesting (limit 18.000 OCEAN)

 ### Project Overview